The Endogenous Grid Method for Epstein-Zin Preferences: Benchmarks

 \section{Benchmarks}

-We implement the algorithm for an infinite-horizon consumption-savings problem with stochastic income.
+This section reports speed and accuracy benchmarks for an infinite-horizon consumption-savings problem with stochastic income.
 Income follows an AR(1) process with persistence 0.95, consistent with estimates from labor market data (e.g., \citet{storesletten2004cyclical}), discretized using the \citet{tauchen1986finite} method with 10 grid points.
-The asset grid uses 100 exponentially-spaced points with an upper bound of 20 times mean income.
+The asset grid uses 100 exponentially spaced points with an upper bound of 20 times mean income.

-\textbf{Parameters.} $\beta = 0.96$, $R = 1.02$, $\gamma = 10$, and \acrshort{eis} $= 1.5$ (so $\rho = 2/3$), following \citet{bansalyaron2004}.
+\textbf{Parameters.} The calibration sets $\beta = 0.96$, $R = 1.02$, $\gamma = 10$, and \acrshort{eis} $= 1.5$ (so $\rho = 2/3$), following \citet{bansalyaron2004}.
 The meta-analysis of \citet{havranek2015measuring} finds that micro estimates of the \acrshort{eis} often fall below unity, though macro and asset pricing calibrations typically use higher values.\footnote{High $\gamma$ with low $\rho$ implies aversion to contemporaneous consumption risk but tolerance for intertemporal variation.
-Whether this reflects preferences or serves as a modeling device for asset pricing remains debated; the method here is agnostic on calibration.} Since $\gamma > \rho$, the agent prefers early resolution of uncertainty.
-The auxiliary parameter is $\theta = (1 -\gamma)/(1 -\rho) = -27$.
+Whether this reflects preferences or is a modeling device for asset pricing remains debated; the method here is agnostic on calibration.} Since $\gamma > \rho$, the agent prefers early resolution of uncertainty.
+The auxiliary parameter $\theta = (1 -\gamma)/(1 -\rho) = -27$.